You are here

 BA University of Sydney; MSc London School of Economics; PhD University of London; FASSA; AO

-Scientia Professor of Economics, UNSW Sydney and Director of the Australia-China Population Ageing Research Hub
+Primary affiliation: CEPAR Director; Scientia Professor of Economics, UNSW Sydney; Director of the Ageing Asia Research Hub, UNSW Sydney

 John Piggott AO FASSA is Director of the Australian Research Council Centre of Excellence in Population Ageing Research (CEPAR) at the University of New South Wales, where he is Scientia Professor of Economics.